Trusted Toledo Attorneys Here For You In Difficult Times

 With over 25 years of experience helping families get solutions to their legal issues, our lawyers have helped answer many questions.
 Here are some frequently asked questions about divorce:

-Who pays attorney fees in divorce in Ohio?
+Who pays attorney fees in a divorce in Ohio?

 In most cases, each spouse is responsible for their own attorney fees.
 However, this is often situational.
 For some people, a spouse who earns much less than the other spouse may have their attorney fees partially paid for by the other spouse.
 In some cases, the cost of an attorney may be split if there is mediation.
 It is recommended to reach out to our attorneys at Mahaffey & Associates to discuss the costs of your divorce.
 We will review your case and discuss our fees.